Hi there, my name is

 During my years in computer graphics I designed fantasy environments for video games and wrote hundreds of articles and also books in print on how to create better art using digital tools.
 I started writing and selling e-books in the late 90s soon after the web started.

-When I transitioned to jewelry design in 2004, I created a collection of over 100 e-books and tutorials on jewelry making, and also founded a very large community of jewelry makers called jewelrylessons.com, which carried over 3000 jewelry making tutorials created by over 300 different teachers.
+When I transitioned to jewelry design in 2004, I created a collection of over 100 e-books and tutorials on jewelry making, and also founded and developed a very large 150 thousand member community of jewelry makers called jewelrylessons.com, which carried over 3000 jewelry making tutorials created by over 300 different teachers.

 My own tutorials taught and shaped thousands of jewelry artists across the globe.
 In 2016 I closed jewelrylessons.com for health reasons.